Taiwing/ft_ssl/README.md

 ```

 > This command can handle keys of any size because no hard computation is
 > required on the input it is given.
+Except for the -check option wich only
+> takes keys up to 64 bit (for the same reason as genrsa).

 #### generate a public key from a private key: